chaeeun323/.610/README.md

 # Kakao Branching Dialogue Game

 This project is a web-based interactive narrative that emulates a mobile messaging interface.
-It was built with HTML, CSS and JavaScript modules.
+It is built with HTML, CSS and vanilla JavaScript modules.
 ## Installation

 1. Install [Node.js](https://nodejs.org/) and npm if you have not already.